What is occupational therapy?

 · Assess whether a child has an impairment or difficulty related to a function or to a component of function

-· Communicate with the child and their family about the functional goals that are most important to them.
+· Establish with the child and their family the functional goals that are most important to them.

 · Develop a plan with the child and family to reach the functional goals that have been identified